open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 # Add plugins to the BackBone network

 MMYOLO supports adding plug-ins such as none_local and dropout after different stages of BackBone.
 Users can directly manage plug-ins by modifying the plugins parameter of backbone in config.
-For example, add DropBlock and GeneralizedAttention plug-ins for `YOLOv5`.
+For example, add GeneralizedAttention plug-ins for `YOLOv5`.
 The configuration files are as follows:

 ```python
 _base_ = './yolov5_s-v61_syncbn_8xb16-300e_coco.py'